Anthony Steffen: Biography

 While still a teenager Steffen, then known as Antonio, fought in World War II among the Italian partisans against the Nazis.

 Later, and under the name Antonio de Teffé, he worked behind the scenes in several Italian productions in the early 1950s and later acted in several movies, but never really achieving stardom.
 In 1962, he had a bit part in Sodom and Gomorrah.
 An early appearance of his was in the 1955 Gli Sbandati.

 From 1965 to 1975, the newly named Anthony Steffen achieved considerable fame in Europe, amassing cult status, starring in 27 Spaghetti Westerns.
-Considered to be an "Italian Clint Eastwood", he was sometimes unfairly criticized for being a stiff or wooden actor.
+Considered to be an "Italian Clint Eastwood", he was sometimes criticized for being a stiff or wooden actor.
 Several of his movies were sizeable box office hits in Europe.

 Django the Bastard (aka Stranger's Gundown, 1969) a movie that was produced and written by Steffen, is considered to be an inspiration for Clint Eastwood's High Plains Drifter.
 In several of his movies, Steffen starred alongside other actors known for Spaghetti Westerns, including Gianni Garko, Peter Lee Lawrence, and William Berger.
 Outside of the Spaghetti western genre, Steffen also appeared in several Giallo movies including The Night Evelyn Came Out of the Grave (1971).
 His roles and status diminished as the Spaghetti Western genre fell into decline.
 Amassing a considerable fortune from his career as an actor, Steffen embarked on a jet set lifestyle.

 In his career Steffen performed alongside Sophia Loren, Gina Lollobrigida, Claudia Cardinale, Elke Sommer, Giuliano Gemma, Franco Nero, Gian Maria Volonté, Esmeralda Barros and many other stars of the American and Italian cinema.

 Always considered a huge star in Brazil because of the Spaghetti Western popularity in the South American country, Steffen returned to Rio de Janeiro, Brazil in the decade of 1980, until dying of cancer in 2004.
 He has maintained cult-status among fans of Italian Cinema for being perhaps the most prolific Spaghetti Western Leading actor.